Which Orthodox rabbi gave Jared and Ivanka permission to fly on Shabbat?

 “I’ve been getting questions like this for about 20 years, and I’ve only found it appropriate twice to allow any exemption from the rules,” Shemtov said.
 “They involved immediate and unequivocal situations affecting preservation of life.”

-Shemtov would help Lieberman find ways to fulfill his public duties on Shabbat, walking miles with him from synagogue to the Capitol for votes.
+Shemtov recalls walking miles with Lieberman from synagogue on Shabbat to the Capitol, where Lieberman would cast votes.
 Lew also endeavored not to break Shabbat, but told Tablet that he would take calls and drive in a car when necessary.

 Although a range of activities are prohibited on Shabbat, Jewish law does not treat them all equally.
 Some are deemed to be prohibited by the text of the Torah, while others are prohibited by rabbinic consensus, which is considered less severe.
 Genack noted, for example, that driving a car, which involves igniting the engine, is considered more severe than riding in a car.

-As it happens, Kushner and Trump also reportedly received permission to ride in a car to celebrations of Trump’s inauguration, which was on the evening of Friday, January 20.
+As it happens, Kushner and Trump also reportedly received permission ahead of Trump’s inauguration on a Friday, Jan.
+20, to ride in a car that night.
 Which rabbi gave that allowance?
 That’s also unknown.
-But every rabbi interviewed for this article cautioned against criticizing these decisions without being privy to all of their details.
+But every rabbi that JTA spoke to for this article cautioned against criticizing these decisions without being privy to all of their details.